toolbuilder/rollup-plugin-relative-to-package/README.md

 # Rollup-Plugin-Relative-To-Package

 Converts unit tests that use relative imports to use package imports.
 This is helpful to test the package as a whole when you write code using ES modules, but don't generate CommonJS code.
 This is the case when you use [esm](https://github.com/standard-things/esm) to load ES modules directly.
-This plugin is an example of that.

 For example the unit test: